How to use essential oils:

 - Love homemade ice cream?
 Add a sophisticated Lavender twist with in our Blueberry-Lavender Ice Cream.

-- To give your pasta sauces authentic Italian flair, a drop of Oregano and Basil oil each will give your meals powerful flavour.
+- To give your pasta sauces authentic Italian flair, a drop of Oregano and Basil essential oil each will give your meals powerful flavour.

 - If you love Thai food, try adding Black Pepper, Lemongrass, and Ginger